-Being one of the top ten schools in India, Him Academy Public School offers a strong and well-established platform to lead the students to INTERNATIONAL understanding through various information exchange projects with partner schools in 8 countries namely UK, South Korea, Malaysia, Thailand, Russia, Fiji, Indonesia, and the Philippines.
+Being one of the top ten schools in India, Him Academy Public School offers a strong and well-established platform to lead the students to INTERNATIONAL understanding through various information exchange visits and projects with partner schools in 8 countries namely UK, South Korea, Malaysia, Thailand, Russia, Fiji, Indonesia, and the Philippines.
 International Education Week is celebrated by inviting teachers from PARTNER schools or guests of Different Nationalities to interact with the students.
 Student's exchanges and visits to abroad are planned with International Partner Schools.

 Following is the list of our Partner schools for sharing student projects: